 Yurlu | Country

-A vivid ode to Country and an intimate portrait of an Aboriginal elder’s final year as he attempts to preserve his culture and heal his homelands, scarred by the largest contaminated site in the Southern Hemisphere.
+A vivid ode to Country and an intimate portrait of an Aboriginal elder’s final year as he strives to preserve his culture and heal his homelands, scarred by the largest contaminated site in the Southern Hemisphere.

-A vivid ode to Country and an intimate portrait of an Aboriginal elder’s final year as he attempts to preserve his culture and heal his homelands, scarred by the largest contaminated site in the Southern Hemisphere.
+A vivid ode to Country and an intimate portrait of an Aboriginal elder’s final year as he strives to preserve his culture and heal his homelands, scarred by the largest contaminated site in the Southern Hemisphere.

-The late Banjima Elder, Maitland Parker, called his Yurlu (land) "Poison Country" - a haunting truth he carried in his body, as he too fell victim to its toxic legacy.
+The late Banjima Elder, Maitland Parker, called his Yurlu (land) "Poison Country" - a haunting truth he carried in his body, as he too fell to its toxic legacy.

 Banjima Country lies within the remote red gorges of Western Australia’s Pilbara, scarred by the Wittenoom asbestos mines which dumped millions of tons of lethal asbestos tailings.

-Maitland’s fight will inspire and catalyze.
-YURLU | COUNTRY will immortalize his legacy.
+Maitland and his family's fight will inspire and catalyze.
+This will be Maitland's legacy and YURLU | COUNTRY will immortalize it.

 Yaara Bou Melhem is an award-winning filmmaker based in Sydney, Australia whose work has received two UN Media Peace Awards, two New York Film & Television Festival Awards and five Walkley Awards.